facundoolano/rpg-cli/README.md

     $ cargo build --release

-Check the [rpg.sh](./rpg.sh) script for an example script to use the game as an alias of `cd` (so the working directory is updated according to the game progress).
+Check the [rpg.sh](./rpg.sh) script for an example of how to use the game as an alias of `cd` (so the working directory is updated according to the hero's progress).

 ## Usage